An effective criterion for multiple positive zeros of vertically parametrized polynomial systems: Introduction

-Moreover, the trajectories are constrained in the stoichiometric compatibility classes, whose defining equations are of the form $Lx-b=0$ where $Lx=0$ are equations of $\im(N)$ and $b$ depends on the initial condition of the system.
-By letting $C$ be a full rank matrix with $\ker(N)=\ker(C)$, the positive steady states within stoichiometric compatibility classes are the positive zeros of the augmented vertically parametrized system $(C(\k\circ x^M), Lx-b)$.
+The trajectories of this system are constrained to the stoichiometric classes with equations $Lx-b=0$, where $L$ is a matrix whose rows form a basis of the left kernel of $N$.
+By letting $C$ be a full rank matrix with $\ker(N)=\ker(C)$, the positive steady states within stoichiometric classes are the positive zeros of the augmented vertical system $(C(a\star x^M), Lx-b)$.

-Admitting more than one positive steady state is necessary for the network to display multistability, which has been linked to several properties of biological systems \cite{laurentkellershohn, ozbudak}.
-Thus, deciding upon the existence of multiple positive steady states for some parameter choice has been an active topic of research in the field.
-To name a few of the many references, see for example \cite{BanajiPantea2016injectivity,craciun-feinbergI,Conradi_2019, dickenstein_giaroli_perez,feinberg-def0,Feliu_2015, signconditions, wiuf2013power} and the references therein.
+Admitting at least two positive steady states is necessary for the network to display bistability, a property which has been linked to cell decision making \cite{laurentkellershohn, ozbudak}.
+Thus, deciding upon the existence of multiple positive steady states for some parameter choice has been an active topic of research in the field; see for example \cite{feinberg-def0,craciun-feinbergI,wiuf2013power,Joshi2014ASO,signconditions,BanajiPantea2016injectivity} and the references therein.